almightyzeus/draftly-gmail/README.md

 - Gmail draft send for approved drafts
 - Basic preferences and activity log APIs
 - Angular UI for login, register, dashboard/inbox, email detail, and draft detail

-Known limitations:

-- The project is optimized for local Docker Compose deployment and demo usage rather than production cloud deployment.
-- Backend and frontend tests are passing with coverage above the MVP target.
-- Send retry/backoff is not fully implemented.
-- Send idempotency requires a key and prevents obvious duplicate status transitions, but it is not a complete production-grade idempotency store.
-- Gmail threading is implemented with Gmail thread IDs and reply headers, but should be hardened further for production.
-- Preferences and logs are exposed as basic APIs but do not yet have full frontend screens.

 ## Project Structure